ascendo/ascendo.github.io/pages/workshops-host.md

 ---
 layout: page-fullwidth
 show_meta: false
-title: "Host a Workshop"
+title: "prerequisite for class"
 header:
    image_fullwidth: "wood_plank.jpg"
-permalink: "/workshops-host/"
+permalink: "/prerequisite/"
 ---

 **Information on how to request and host a Data Carpentry workshop.**